Mookie Betts: 2021 season: Fifth All-Star appearance

-Betts was selected to the National League All-Star Team, his first appearance with the Dodgers.
-He did not play in the game due to injury, having battled back and left shoulder trouble this year.
-He played in 122 games for the Dodgers, with a .264 batting average, 23 home runs and 58 RBI.
-In the postseason, he had two hits in four at-bats in the Wild Card Game, nine hits in 20 at-bats (.450) with one home run in the 2021 NLDS and four hits in 23 at-bats (.174) in the 2021 NLCS.
+Betts was selected to the NL All-Star Team, his first appearance with the Dodgers.
+He did not play in the game due to injury, dealing with back and left shoulder.
+He played in 122 games for the Dodgers, with a .264 batting average, 23 home runs, and 58 RBI.
+In the postseason, he had two hits in four at-bats in the Wild Card Game, nine hits in 20 at-bats (.450) with one home run in the NL Division Series (NLCS), but slumped in the NLCS, batting 4-for-23 with one double and four stolen bases as Los Angeles lost to Atlanta.

 2022 season: Sixth All-Star appearance

 In mid-June, Betts cracked his rib and went on the ten-day injured list.
+He was selected as a starting outfielder for the NL All-Star Team, his sixth appearance at the All-Star Game, which was played at Dodger Stadium.
 On July 23, Betts hit his 200th career home run off of Alex Wood of the San Francisco Giants.

-He was selected as a starting outfielder for the National League All-Star Team, making his sixth appearance at the MLB All-Star game, which was played at Dodger Stadium in 2022.
-He played in 142 games for the Dodgers in 2022, batting .269 with a career-high 35 home runs and recording 82 RBIs.
+Betts played in 142 games for the Dodgers in 2022, batting .269 with 35 home runs and 82 RBIs.
 He was tied for the league lead with 117 runs scored.

-Betts finished fifth in voting for the National League Most Valuable Player award.
-He won his fifth Silver Slugger award.
+He finished fifth in NL MVP voting and won his fifth Silver Slugger Award.
+In his third consecutive postseason with the Dodgers, his poor hitting continued, batting 2-for-14 in a four-game NLDS loss to the San Diego Padres.

-2023 season: Seventh All-Star appearance
+2023 season: Return to infield, seventh All-Star appearance

-In 2023, as a result of injuries and under performance among the Dodgers infielders, Betts displayed his versatility by spending significant time at second base. and also made his first-ever career appearance as a shortstop in a game against the Chicago Cubs.
+In 2023, as a result of injuries and under performance among the Dodgers infielders, Betts showed his versatility by playing significant time at second base and also made his first career appearance at shortstop, on April 21 against the Chicago Cubs.

-Betts was elected by the fans as a National League starter in the 2023 Major League Baseball All-Star Game.
-On August 7, 2023, Betts hit his fifth career grand slam home run as a lead-off batter, tying a Major League record.

-Betts played in 107 games in the outfield, 70 games at second base and 16 games at shortstop.
+Betts was again elected by the fans as a starter in the outfield at the All-Star Game.
+Betts played in 107 games in the outfield, 70 games at second base, and 16 games at shortstop.
 He had a .307 batting average with a career high 39 home runs and 107 RBI.
-He won his sixth Silver Slugger award.
+He won his sixth Silver Slugger.
+For the third consecutive series, Betts struggled in the postseason, batting 0-for-11 with one walk as the Arizona Diamondbacks swept the Dodgers in the NLDS.